 - Long-lasting material – it will not break or tear easily

-- Delivers a cozy and natural vibe – these wood grains make one feel comfortable and warm in comparison to metal or plastics that give the feeling of coldness.
+- It delivers a cozy and natural vibe – these wood grains make one feel comfortable and warm compared to metal or plastics, giving the feeling of coldness.

 - Easy to repair